Park Address: 805 Earhart Rd, Ann Arbor MI 48105

 Hours and Rules

-Earhart Park is a small two-acre natural area tucked between neighborhoods on the eastern side of the city, adjacent to Martin Luther King Jr. Elementary School.
+Earhart Park is a small two acre natural area tucked between neighborhoods on the eastern side of the city, by Martin Luther King Jr. Elementary School.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Access is from Waldenwood Drive, off Earhart Road.
 Although small, Earhart contains a good population of frogs in its small natural pond.
 Some frogs you might see are spring peeper, green frog, and American toad.
 The pond is bordered by marsh, adding to the local plant diversity.
-A trail meanders through the woods to the property of King Elementary School.
+A trail winds through the woods to the property of King Elementary School.

 Access and Parking

 There is no parking at the park.
 The park can be best visited on foot.
-There is street parking fairly near on Waldenwood Drive, which intersects with Earhart Road to the north and south of the park and may involve walking five to 10 minutes or more.
+There is street parking a short walk away on Waldenwood Drive, which intersects with Earhart Road to the north and south of the park.
 Refer to posted signage regarding parking rules and restrictions.

 The park is accessible on foot by walking on the sidewalks along Earhart Road and the nearby neighborhoods.
 There are no bike lanes on Earhart Road, but there are bike lanes on nearby Glazier Road.